Why SSL Certificate Monitoring Matters

 Compliance and Regulations

-- GDPR: Article 32 requires appropriate security measures
+- GDPR: Article 32 requires appropriate technical security measures

-- SOC 2: Security controls must be continuously monitored
+- SOC 2: Security controls should be continuously monitored and evidenced

 Getting Started with Monitoring